blastedt/openweather-interview-question/readme.md

 All menu logic is in `index.ts` (for the starting menu) and in `./menu` (for submenus).

 Weather display logic is in `./lib/prettyprint-weather`

+# A note on testing

+Most of this repository ended up being display logic, and many functions ended up being just calls to Inquirer.
+Testing these functions felt a bit pointless since I'd just be testing that library.

+On the other hand, the API call functions in `./api` should be tested before opening a PR to a production repo.

+# OpenWeather's deprecated API

+OpenWeather deprecated their direct geocoding API at some point in the past.
+It still functions fine, but they say it may go down in the future.
+I used it for this project because it's much simpler.
+In production code, or if I was taking a couple more days on this, I would first look up a city's coordinates using the non-deprecated geocoding features, then use those coordinates to make a weather API call.